CryptidDragon/CryptidDragon/README.md

 I am socially awkward and not great at carrying conversations; bear with me, lol!

-I am not a shipper, so please do not interact with my pony.town cosplays with that intention; thank you for understanding!! :)
+I am personally not a shipper, so PLEASE do not interact with my Pony.town character cosplays with any romantic/shippy intention (ESPECIALLY if you're a minor!!
+I'm an adult!
+It's very uncomfy!!); thank you for understanding!! :)